-As a result you are also likely to be exposed to a range of risks if your IT equipment or systems fail or are breached: business interruption, income loss, damage management and repair, and possibly reputational damage too.
+If your IT equipment or systems fail, are subject to ransomware or viral attack and are breached, then business interruption, income loss, damage management and repair, and reputational damage are all likely.

-If your company’s IT security is found to be inadequate and a breach occurs, the penalties can be high.
+What’s more, if your company’s IT security is found to have been inadequate when a breach occurs, the penalties can be high.

-Under GDPR regulations, which came into force in May 2018, you are required to notify your customers of a cybersecurity breach and could be fined up to 4% of your turnover if found to be at fault.*
+Under GDPR regulations, which originally came into force across the EU in May 2018, you are required to notify your customers of a cybersecurity breach and could be fined up to 4% of your annual turnover if found to be at fault.
+Post-Brexit, the GDPR was retained in domestic law as the UK GDPR, but the UK does now have the independence to keep the framework under review.
+At the time of writing, it still stands.

-While existing insurance policies such as commercial property, business interruption or professional indemnity insurance, may provide some elements of cover against cyber risks, businesses are increasingly buying specialised cyber insurance policies to supplement their existing insurance arrangements.
+That’s why, even though existing insurance policies, such as commercial property, business interruption or professional indemnity insurance, may provide some elements of cover against the aftermath of a cyber attack, businesses are increasingly buying specialised cyber insurance policies to supplement their existing insurance arrangements.

 Managing agents in particular, are likely to hold a lot of personal and sensitive data concerning their customers.
-The increasing use of online portals could give hackers access to sensitive information held about individual customer accounts.
+The increasing use of online portals and remote working call for special attention to keep the door shut on hackers who could access sensitive information held about individual customer accounts.

 *There is more information about your responsibility for personal and sensitive data at the Information Commissioner’s Office.